icst2021satool/probabilistic-coupling-experiment/README.md

 generates two cleared files: **uncduas-vs-subduas-fixed.csv** and **uncduas-vs-subduas-plot.csv**.
 The second one is used to create violin plots (Figures 11 and 12) of the paper and the data regarding fault detection ability of unconstrained DUAs and DUAs presented (Table V) in the STVR paper.
 (See ``datacollection/results`` directory below).

 * [cleanup_cft_comparison.sh](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/batch-src/cleanup_cft_comparison.sh) does the same job of cleaning cvs file **duas-vs-cfts.csv** up  from unreliable versions (see Table III of the STVR paper)  and generates a cleared file: **duas-vs-cfts.csv-fixed.csv**.
 This file is used to create bar charts of the paper (Figure 13) and data regarding the yield of data flow testing with respect to control flow testing (Table VII).
-(See ``datacollection/results`` directory below).
+(See **datacollection/results** directory below).

 5. Scripts to check the results.
-* [check_udua_comparison.sh](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/batch-src/check_udua_comparison.sh) verifies the faults for which we could not calculated the subsumption relationship or it was disrupted,  there was loss of fault detection ability.
+* [check_udua_comparison.sh](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/batch-src/check_udua_comparison.sh) verifies the faults for which we could not calculated the subsumption relationship, the subsumption relationship was disrupted, or fault detection ability was lost.
 Part of its results was used to generate Table VI of the STVR paper.

 * [check_cft_comparison.sh](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/batch-src/check_cft_comparison.sh)  verifies the data used to assess the yield of data flow testing against control flow testing presented in Table VII and Figure 13 of the STVR paper.